-In May 2017, the Company designated 45,002 shares of Series C Convertible Preferred Stock, par value \$0.001 per share (the "Series C Preferred Stock").
+In May 2017, the Company designated 45,002 shares as Series C Preferred Stock, par value \$0.001 per share.
 Each share of Series C Preferred Stock is convertible into shares of the Company's common stock with a stated value of \$1,000 per share and conversion price of \$1.00 per share of common stock, subject to adjustment in the event of stock split, stock dividends, and recapitalization or otherwise.
 The holders of the Series C Preferred Stock shall not possess any voting rights.
 The Series C Preferred Stock does not contain any redemption provision.
 The Series C Preferred Stock are entitled to a liquidation preference equal to the par value of \$0.001, prior to any payments to holders of (i) any other class or series of capital stock whose terms expressly provide that the holders of preferred shares should receive preferential payment with respect to such distribution and (ii) the common stock.